What Happens When an Underground Oil Tank Is Found During a Home Inspection?

 Is it better to remove the tank even if you are not selling?

-What homeowners should do next
+What homeowners should do next?

 If an underground oil tank is discovered during a home inspection, the most important step is to act quickly and gather accurate information.
 At Tank Solutions, we help homeowners evaluate underground oil tanks promptly and clearly, so there is less uncertainty and fewer surprises.
 The sooner the tank is properly assessed, the easier it is to keep your plans on track.